fukamachi/qlot/README.markdown

 To update Qlot, run `git pull && scripts/setup.sh`.

-**WARNING**: Don't add the Qlot source directory to any ASDF loadable directory, like `~/common-lisp` or `~/quicklisp/local-projects`.
-ASDF accidentally loads dependencies of Qlot itself in a REPL.
+**WARNING**: Don't add the Qlot source directory to any ASDF loadable directories, such as `~/common-lisp` or `~/quicklisp/local-projects`.
+ASDF accidentally loads dependencies of Qlot in a REPL even in case you don't need it.
+(See also [ASDF configuration](#asdf-configuration-to-prevent-from-loading-by-mistake) section)

 ### via Docker